sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ### **addCaseFolderId**

-Add a case folder id to context, use it by: ${context.currentCaseFolderId}.
+Add a case folder id to the context, use it by: ${context.currentCaseFolderId}.

 - Parameters